Why Video Matters (More Than Ever)

 The role of video in real estate has shifted from "nice to have" to "must-have."
 More buyers expect to see video tours, and sellers want agents who use video to market their homes.
 It's not just about showing a space - it's about helping people connect with it before they even step inside.

-If you're a real estate agent looking to improve how you use video - or just getting started - here are five trends to watch in 2025.
+If you're a real estate agent looking to improve how you use video - or just getting started - here are six trends to watch in 2025.

 1. Vertical Real Estate Videos